cenidetiot/ngsi-js-library/doc/ocb/docs/UsageInMobileApps.md

-# OCB-sender usage in Development of Mobile Apps
+# OCB-sender - Mobile Apps Implementation

 The usage  of ocb-sender npm module in the development of mobile apps involve a little change in the code of the module.
 Once you have download the ocb-sender npm module inside in your project, you should to redirect to the node_modules folder an then, inside of this folder, search the folder of the ocb-sender package.
 When you have located this folder, search inside of this one the lib folder.